cynthiacrn/zammad-technical-test/technical-test-notes.md

 `spec/graphql/gql/queries/tickets/recently_created_spec.rb`

 This test was written using existing examples as references and leveraged available helpers to ensure consistency with the project's testing conventions.

+## Frontend GraphQL Query Definition

+To support frontend usage of the recently created tickets query, I added the API definition in:

+`app/frontend/apps/desktop/entities/ticket/graphql/queries/ticketsRecentlyCreated.api.ts`

+I also defined the required types for the query in:

+`app/frontend/shared/graphql/types.ts`

+I used this query in the dashboard view to help with debugging by displaying recently created tickets in a list.